manmohan1105/AWS-Tasks/README.md

-## AWS-Tasks-asssigned-by-Mentor-
+## AWS-Tasks-
-this repo contains all the task related to aws services assignned by mentors
+this repo contains all the task related to some basic aws services